 June 1, 2022

-In this talk, Chris James (PSE Consulting's managing director), talks to João Moura (Fraudio's CEO and Co-Founder), Ivan Ferdelja (Intergiro's Product Manager), and Robert Kraal (Silverflow's Co-Founder) about how to safely scale an Acquiring business while quickly onboarding merchants.
+In this talk, Chris Jones (PSE Consulting's managing director), talks to João Moura (Fraudio's CEO and Co-Founder), Ivan Ferdelja (Intergiro's Product Manager), and Robert Kraal (Silverflow's Co-Founder) about how to safely scale an Acquiring business while quickly onboarding merchants.

 Chris James (00:05):